RSachinShetty/scenario-examples/Storage-10%/Shared-Volume/step1/q.md

 <br>

-- An existing nginx deployment, `pink-app-cka`, is currently deployed on the cluster.
+- An existing nginx pod, `my-pod-cka` and Persistent Volume Claim (PVC) named `my-pvc-cka` are available.
 Your task is to implement the following modifications:
-- Persistent Volume Claim (PVC) named `pink-pvc-cka` and Persistent Volume (PV) named `pink-pv-cka` are available.
-- NOTE:- PVC to PV binding and `pink-app-cka` pods takes around 2Mins to Up & Running So Please wait
+- NOTE:- PVC to PV binding and `my-pod-cka` pods takes around 2Mins to Up & Running So Please wait

-* Create a volume named `shared-storage` and associate it with a PersistentVolumeClaim named `pink-pvc-cka`.
-Mount this volume at the path `/var/www/html` within the nginx-container container of the Deployment.

-* Update the deployment to include a sidecar container that uses the `busybox` image.
+* Update the pod to include a sidecar container that uses the `busybox` image.
 Ensure that this sidecar container remains operational by including an appropriate command "tail -f /dev/null".

 * Share the `shared-storage` volume between the main application and the sidecar container, mounting it at the path `/var/www/shared`.
 Additionally, ensure that the sidecar container has `read-only` access to this shared volume.